 1. Check if you need a visa

 Allow a month minimum to obtain your visa.
 The recommendation is to apply for your visa before booking flights and accommodation, although you need to list your host company, dates and at least need to know where you are interested in staying.
+They have recently introduced an e-visa scheme for some countries, to find out more information check out UK visa service centres guide.

-2. Register Upon Arrival to Russia
+2. Register Upon Arrival in Russia

-The process of registering on arrival dates back past the Soviet times to ensure you were not occupying the valuable Russian soil without authorities’ permission.
+The process of registering on arrival dates back past the Soviet times to ensure you were not occupying valuable Russian soil without authorities’ permission.
 The registration used to be a little stamp in your passport on a paper attached to your visa and/or on the new migration card (if it was given to you) before 2007 which needed to be registered within 72 working hours.

 3. Everything is in Сyrillic Writing unless it is Tourist Related